-The California legislature adopted AB 101 in 2019, which requires the by-right allowance of low barrier navigation centers that meet specific standards in mixed use zones and non-residential zones that permit multi-family uses.

-- Establish a program to promote low barrier navigation centers that will reduce barriers to entry for housing and to help move people into permanent housing - Amend the emergency shelter development standards and the definition of shelter.
-The amendments will identify a zone(s) that allows residential sufficient capacity without discretionary review to meet the need for emergency shelters, including proximity to transportation and homeless shelters and appropriate development standards, which include but are not limited to parking requirements, pursuant to Government Code Sec.
-65583(a)(4)(A)(2).

-Timeline: Adopt regulations in compliance with state law and establish a program to implement the regulations within one year of adoption of the Housing Element
+The California legislature adopted AB 101 in 2019, which requires the allowance of low barrier navigation centers that meet specific state mixed use zones and non-residential zones that permit multi-family use Action Items: Deleted: In addition, an amendment Establish a program to promote low barrier navigation center reduce barriers to entry for housing and to help move p permanent housing Amend the emergency shelter development standards and Deleted: City's definition of shelter.
+The amendments will identify a zone(s) residential sufficient capacity without discretionary review to Deleted: will be processed to incorporate recent changes to State law regarding required off-street need for emergency shelters, including proximity to transpor homeless shelters and appropriate development standa include but are not limited to parking requirements, p tation a rds, wh nich Government Code Sec.
+65583(a)(4)(A)(2) Deleted: Timeline: Adopt regulations in compliance with state law and e program to implement the regulations within one year of adopt Housing Element ion of Deleted: in 2021-22